aerni/statamic-livewire-forms/README.md

 <livewire:form :handle="field:handle">
 ```

-You can use the `view` and `theme` parameter to use a view or theme different to the one defined in the config,
+You can use the `view` and `theme` parameter to use a view or theme different to the one defined in the config.

 ```blade
 <!-- Antlers -->